Application of quantum Darwinism to a structured environment: Results

 \subsection{Maximization of classical correlations}

 So far, in studying case (ii) we have found that for a Lorentzian (\ref{eq:SFplus}) with a highly peaked internal structure, $\Gamma\ll\Gamma_+$, the accessible information is non-redundant and significantly delocalized across the environment.
-As a corollary to the results of Sec. \ref{2B}, we examine the circumstances under which the classical correlations are maximised against the quantum discord in ``global'' correlations, e.g. for $f=1$.

-Whether classical or quantum correlations are predominant has been shown not depend on the presence of memory effects in the dynamics.
+As a corollary to the results of Sec. \ref{2B}, we examine the circumstances under which the classical correlations are maximised against the quantum discord in ``global'' correlations, e.g., for $f=1$. \\ Whether classical or quantum correlations are predominant has been shown not to depend on the presence of memory effects in the dynamics.
 This suggests it depends only on the degree of separation of the timescales.
 In fact, numerical evidence shown in Fig. \ref{CC_PM} reveals that decreasing the ratio $\Gamma/\Gamma_+$ further slows down the decay of classical correlations compared to the plots shown in the bottom row of Fig. \ref{AD}.
-If we observe the behaviour $J(\rho_{SP})$ at a fixed time, we see it grows larger by decreasing the value of $\Gamma$.
-This behaviour lies in contrast to the quantum correlations which tend to fall off more quickly, but can still make up a larger proportion of the total correlations given the QMI also dissipates more slowly.
-We postulate that in the idealised limit of Eq. (\ref{eq:largesep}), i.e. with a large separation of timescales:
+If we observe the behavior $J(\rho_{SP})$ at a fixed time, we see it grows larger by decreasing the value of $\Gamma$.
+This behavior lies in contrast to the quantum correlations which tend to fall off more quickly, but can still make up a larger proportion of the total correlations given the QMI also dissipates more slowly.
+We postulate that in the idealised limit of Eq. (\ref{eq:largesep}), i.e., with a large separation of time scales,

 the accessible information converges towards its maximum, thereby revealing that the full memory region of the environment acquires (almost all) classical data on the qubit state.
 Notice the limit $\Gamma_+t\rightarrow\infty$ is avoided, as here the qubit would approach the ground state with zero entropy, resulting in all correlations being lost.
 Let us now assume Eq. (\ref{eq:maxred}) holds.
 As $t$ increases further, what we expect is for the discord to make up an increasingly smaller proportion of the QMI.
 Once $J(\rho_{SP})\gg\bar{\delta}(\rho_{SP})$ in the very long time limit, the state $\rho_{SP}$ then shows robustness under non-selective measurements $\{M^{P}_j\}$ ($f=1$).
-Writing this in terms of a local operation on $P$, $(\Lambda_P\otimes 1_S)\rho_{SP}$, we should have
+Writing this in terms of a local operation on $P$, $(\Lambda_P\otimes \mathbbm{1}_S)\rho_{SP}$, we should have